swisspost/design-system/README.md

 The Swiss Post Design System pattern library for a unified and accessible user experience accross the web platform.

-🚧 The **Swiss Post Design System v5** is in beta.
-Have a look at the [v5 milestone](https://github.com/swisspost/design-system/milestone/1) to see the progress.
-If you have any feedback to the beta version, please [submit an issue](https://github.com/swisspost/design-system/issues).

 ## Packages

 ### Styles